Hello, intrepid internet marketers, and welcome to Internet Explorers for the week of August 15.

 And because we love talking about Google, it’s PLA time!
 Google is retiring Product Listing Ads on August 31st, which means that every advertiser using PLAs will need to upgrade to Shopping Campaigns.

 So if you advertise on Google, then get out there and start testing and getting used to shopping campaigns ASAP.

 If you’re using custom attributes, make sure you update your product feed.
 There are several cool new options available, and it’s much easier than before to select how you’d like to structure and prioritize your advertising.
 But it’s best to do this on your own terms rather than trusting Google with the nuances of your products and your business and your profitability.

 Well, that’s it for this week, Make sure you subscribe for future episode, check the descriptions for links to our stories for today, and don’t forget – never negotiate with terrorists.
 Thanks for watching.

-Tom Shearman is a Content Marketing Strategist at Digital Third Coast, a digital marketing agency based in Chicago.
+Tom Shearman is a former Content Marketing Strategist at Digital Third Coast, a digital marketing agency based in Chicago.
 Connect with Tom on Twitter, LinkedIn and Google+.
 Connect with Digital Third Coast on Google+.